Public transport is simple, right? Buy a ticket, jump on, jump off. What’s the problem?

 Depending on the circumstances they may consider cancelling your fine or giving you some extra time to pay.

 There might be lots of reasons that you want to dispute a fine.
-If you are ever unsure, contact PTV to find out your options.
+If you are ever unsure, contact Transport Victoria to find out your options.

 Keeping safe on public transport